Acren/AutoSettingsDocs/docs/Help/troubleshooting.md

 When the project won't build or package, check the log for errors.

+#### Error: *Missing precompiled manifest for 'AutoSettingsCore'* packaging non-Windows platform

+Make sure you have read [this](/info/platforms) and have the plugin within your project directory.

 #### Error: *Expecting to find a type to be declared in a module rules named 'AutoSettings' in UE4Rules*

 This is a known bug in Unreal 4.25.2 detailed [here](https://issues.unrealengine.com/issue/UE-95865).